verbal-autopsy-software/pyCrossVA/Readme.rst

   from pycrossva.transform import transform

   transform(("2016WHOv151", "InterVA5"), "path/to/data.csv")
-  # for the 2022 WHO VA instrument & pre-release test version of InSilicoVA_2022
+  # use the following code for the 2022 WHO VA instrument & pre-release test version of InSilicoVA_2022
   # (algorithm has not been tested or validated; use InSilicoVA_2022 at your own risk)
   transform(("2022WHOv0101", "InSilicoVA_2022"), "path/to/data.csv")